 7. Fix walls.
 White sheet-rock and plaster can be fixed with a mixture of one part salt, one part corn starch, and enough water to make a paste.

 9. Kill weeds.
-Sprinkle salt in the cracks on pavement and between bricks, then use water to help it soak in.
+Since salt stops plants from growing, sprinkle salt in the cracks on pavement and between bricks, then use water to help it soak in.

 10. Make candles drip-proof.
-Soak your candles in salt water overnight then dry them out.
-They won’t drip as much when you light them.
+Soak your candles in salt water overnight and then dry them out.
+If you do this, they won’t drip as much when you light them.

 12. Preserve fruit.
 Dip peeled fruit in salt water to stop them from browning as quickly.

 13. Preserve meat.
 Completely coat meat with salt and let it air dry for several weeks.
-Here’s a guide.
+Here’s a guide that explains everything you need to know.

 14. Prevent grease splatters.
 Before cooking foods that splatter, add some salt to the pan first.
-It won’t splatter anywhere near as much.
+If you do this, it won’t splatter as much and you won’t get grease burns.

 15. Remove rust.
 Mix three parts salt with one part lemon juice.
-Rub the paste onto the rust with a wash cloth.
+Rub the paste onto the rust with a wash cloth and scrub the rust away.

 16. Scale fish.
 Before scaling a fish, soak it in salt water.
-The scales will come off a lot easier.
+If you do this, the scales will come off a lot easier.

 17. Shell nuts.
 Before shelling nuts, soak them in salt water for a few hours.
-This makes them a lot easier to shell.
+This will make them a lot easier to shell.

 19. Stop ants.
 Sprinkle salt anywhere an ant could get into your house.
-Ants don’t won’t usually walk over salt.
+This works really well because ants won’t usually walk over salt.

 20. Treat itches.
 If you have a mosquito bite, a bee sting or any other type of itch, try soaking it in salt water.
-It will provide some relief.
+It’s not a perfect cure, but it will provide some relief.

 Visit SaltWorks.us for a huge variety of salts you can buy in bulk.
 You can also get bulk salt at Costco or Sam’s Club.